cjohnsto88/git-workshop/README.md

 2. Participant B adds "How was dinner?" to `conversation.txt`
 3. Participant B runs `git add .`, `git commit -m <MESSAGE` and  `git push`

-### Respond about dinner, but DO NOT push!!!
+### Respond about dinner, **but DO NOT push!!!**
 1. Participant A runs `git pull` to get latest contributions
 2. Participant A adds "Fantastic" to `conversation.txt`
-3. Participant A runs ONLY `git add.` and `git commit -m <MESSAGE>`.
+3. Participant A runs ONLY `git add .` and `git commit -m <MESSAGE>`.
 DO NOT RUN `git push`!!!

 ### Interruption, GitHub has stuff you don't
-1. Participant B is a rather pedantic sole and is frustrated that this conversation doesn't have a title.
+1. Participant B is a rather pedantic soul and is frustrated that this conversation doesn't have a title.
 How horrendously awful...
-Add "CONVERSATION" as a new line AT THE TOP of the file
+Add "CONVERSATION" as a new line **AT THE TOP** of the file
 2. Participant B runs `git add .`, `git commit -m <MESSAGE>` and `git push`

 ### GitHub has stuff we don't, let's pull